artis3n/nextcloud-ansible/README.md

 `FILE` is the name of the file you would like to encrypt, e.g. `files/secrets/secrets.yml`.
 It will generate a file with a `.encrypt` extension in the same location as `FILE`.

+#### Notes

+You can write your Ansible vault password to a file, located at `~/.vault`.
+If that file exists, Ansible will try to read a password from that file to decrypt the Vault-encrypted files.
+You still need to specify this password when encrypting a file with `make encrypt-file`.

-__Note__: Ansible expects any file encrypted with Vault to be a YAML file containing YAML-formatted variables.
+Ansible expects any file encrypted with Vault to be a YAML file containing YAML-formatted variables.

 ### `make ecdh`